 This species is one of the spider-flowers, with white to pale pink inflorescences, about 1 cm long by 2 cm wide.
 Flowering occurs from August to February.

 Individual flowers are composed of 1 carpel (female part) where the style and stigma protrude out; 4 stamens hidden away in the perianth; and the perianth (petals and sepals collectively) which connects to a pedicel.
 Proteaceae flowers do not have any discernible petals or sepals (having only one whorl) and so these are referred to as “tepals” of which there are 4.

-Very little is known about this species and there are very few online resources.
+Very little is known about this species in cultivation and there are very few online resources.
 It is likely that this plant is yet to be cultivated.
 It may be more readily cultivated in the future.